Birth Father Rights in Connecticut Adoptions

 At American Adoptions, we field questions like this fairly often.
 It’s completely understandable; if you don’t know whether an unsupportive or unknown birth father is going to affect the possibility of pursuing adoption, it can be difficult to know whether to start the process or not.
 To help you understand some of the laws regarding this subject, we’ve gathered some information about the laws concerning adoption without parental consent in Connecticut.

 You should know, however, that this article does not constitute legal advice.
-It does not take the place of a lawyer or a social worker, so any questions about a Connecticut adoption without parental consent of the birth father should be directed to a professional.
-Please call 1-800-ADOPTION to speak with an adoption specialist about your specific situation.
+It does not take the place of a lawyer or a social worker, so any questions about a Connecticut adoption without the parental consent of the birth father should be directed to a professional.
+Fill out this online form or please call 1-800-ADOPTION to speak with an adoption specialist about your specific situation.

 What is the legal definition of a father in Connecticut?